Tyra Vaughn: Early life

 She was born on March 13, 1923, in Scranton, Pennsylvania.
 Her father was a police sergeant.
 She attended West Scranton High School from which was she was active in the drama club and graduated in June 1941.
 With the outbreak of World War II, she moved to Los Angeles and joined the USO as a professional dancer.

 In 1943, she joined other variety showgirls in protesting a waiters' strike at Earl Carroll's Theater-Restaurant in Hollywood.
 She was a swimsuit model, named "Miss Springtime of 1944" by the Blue Book modeling agency, run by Emmeline Snively.
 Later in 1944 she appeared as an artist's model in a segment for NBC's People are Funny program.

 Career

 After World War II, Vaughn was a dance instructor for the Hollywood Athletic Club, before producer Samuel Goldwyn selected her for his 1940s Goldwyn Girls ensemble.
 She later appeared (without credits) in such movies as The Harvey Girls (1946), The Kid from Brooklyn (1946), Down to Earth (1947), Letter from an Unknown Woman (1948), Duchess of Idaho (1950), and Gentlemen Prefer Blondes (1953).
 As a friend of actress and swimmer Esther Williams, she landed a recurring role on the Lux Video Theatre with Williams' help, appearing in several episodes between 1950 and 1957.
 When the series ended, Vaughn left acting and lived in Southern California, teaching dance until her 1988 retirement.

 Personal life

 Vaughn died aged 92 on August 9, 2015, in Northridge, California, from natural causes.
-Her remains were donated to medical science at the UCLA Medical Center.
-Vaughn never married.
-In 1947, she adopted and raised a son.
-She was survived by her son, a daughter-in-law, one younger sister, and several nieces, nephews, grandchildren, and great-grandchildren.